Ryagg/scifi_zone/README.md

 All code not written by me has the source for the code added as comment above the relevant code.
 For longer pieces of code the credit is repeated beneath.

--   The Python/Django and Javascript code from Code Institute's [Boutique Ado walkthrough](https://github.com/Code-Institute-Solutions/boutique_ado_v1) was used as a groundwork for this project.
+-   The Python/Django and JavaScript code from Code Institute's [Boutique Ado walkthrough](https://github.com/Code-Institute-Solutions/boutique_ado_v1) was used as a groundwork for this project.
 -   Sticky footer for Bulma: https://gehrcke.de/2020/03/bulma-sticky-footer-flexbox-solution/

 ### **Websites and Documentation**